Emperor Xiaomin of Northern Zhou: Background

 Yuwen Jue was born in 542 as the son of Yuwen Tai, then the paramount general of Western Wei, and Yuwen Tai's wife Princess Pingyi, the sister of Emperor Xiaowu of Northern Wei.
 He was Yuwen Tai's third son, but was largely viewed as Yuwen Tai's likely heir because his mother was both of royal birth and Yuwen Tai's wife, while his older brothers Yuwen Yu and Yuwen Zhen (宇文震) were sons of concubines.
 In 550, he became the Duke of Lüeyang.
 He later married Emperor Wen's daughter Yuan Humo the Princess Jin'an as his wife and duchess.

 In spring 556, Yuwen Tai was pondering the issue of succession.
 Yuwen Jue was born of the Princess Pingyi, but Yuwen Yu was older and married to the daughter of one of his chief generals, Dugu Xin.
 On the advice of Li Yuan (李遠), who argued that the son of a wife always had precedence over the son of a concubine, Yuwen Tai made Yuwen Jue his heir apparent.

-in fall 556, while Yuwen Tai was on a tour of the norther provinces, he became ill at Qiantun Mountain (牽屯山, in modern Guyuan, Ningxia).
+in fall 556, while Yuwen Tai was on a tour of the northern provinces, he became ill at Qiantun Mountain (牽屯山, in modern Guyuan, Ningxia).
 He summoned his nephew Yuwen Hu the Duke of Zhongshan to Qiantun and entrusted the affairs of the state as well as his sons to Yuwen Hu.
 He soon died, and Yuwen Jue took over his titles (among them, Duke of Anding), while Yuwen Hu took the reins of the state.
 Yuwen Jue set up his headquarters at Tong Province (同州, roughly modern Weinan, Shaanxi), where Yuwen Tai's headquarters had been.

 On 1 February 557, Yuwen Jue gained the greater title of Duke of Zhou.

 In spring 557, Yuwen Hu, believing that Yuwen Jue's youth meant that he needed to take imperial title to affirm his authority, forced Emperor Gong to yield the throne to Yuwen Jue (as Emperor Xiaomin), ending Western Wei and starting Northern Zhou.

 Reign and death

-Emperor Xiaomin took the throne, but did not use the title "emperor" (皇帝, huáng dì), but used the Zhou Dynasty-style title "Heavenly Prince" (Tian Wang).
+Emperor Xiaomin took the throne, but did not use the title "emperor" (皇帝, huáng dì), but used the Zhou dynasty-style title "Heavenly Prince" (Tian Wang).
 He posthumously honored Yuwen Tai as Prince Wen and the Princess Pingyi as Princess Wen.
 He created the former Emperor Gong the Duke of Song, but soon thereafter, the duke was executed.
-The governmental structure and ceremonies were largely imitative of Zhou Dynasty, but also incorporated many Xianbei elements, largely abandoning Han customs originated in the post-Zhou centuries.
+The governmental structure and ceremonies were largely imitative of Zhou dynasty, but also incorporated many Xianbei elements, largely abandoning Han customs originated in the post-Zhou centuries.
 He created his wife, Duchess Yuan, princess.